Mist-Rain/Bot-Framework/docs/Plugins.md

 ## How to Use

-First, extend this class and create your own plugin.
+First, extend this class and put the function you want to execute into the ``run`` function.

 ```javascript
 class plugin_format{